 After evaluating all the parameters, if you decide to let the older sibling babysit the younger sibling, keep the following tips in mind (5).

 - Run some trials where you go out for about 30 minutes and come back.
 See whether the elder child is calm and composed or scared.

 - Keep enough healthy snacks and fruits at home.

 - Provide all the details to your elder child.
 Inform them in advance about when and how long you want them to babysit and when you will return.

-- Ensure that the elder child does not stop having fun or feel burdened for taking care of the siblings.
+- Ensure that the elder child does not stop having fun or feel burdened in a guardianship role.

 - Create a safe environment where the elder child does not feel that they are being robbed of their childhood or are forcibly overburdened.

 - Keep asking the child regularly if they are comfortable and still wish to continue to babysit.

 - Explain to your elder child the clear distinction between sibling and parental caring responsibilities.
 Appreciate them for stepping up to help you, but make sure they are not overwhelmed by the